Jan 28th, 2019 • Uncategorised

 Bareknuckle Poet Volume 2 - 2016

 The general argument is that the depiction of women shows them as objectified for male desire and in this process are disempowered.
 I agree that the much of the depiction of women is disempowering.
-Examples of this exist in mass media.
+Examples of this exist in mass media and advertising.
 I will not give examples here, but they are common.

 Workers using photographic media are the most criticized in regard to female depiction.
 Sculptors, painters and writers are given more tollerance and can almost do what they want.
 I presume this is due the fact that video and digital photography are the chosen media of pornography.
 The work I am discussing is not pornography

 To confuse the issue, there is currently a field of photography described by its adherents as "Fine Art Nude".
 This area is without engagement, aesthetic relevance or political position.
 The models are generally clones of an idealised hairless body form and are interchangeable stereotypes.
 In this field no wrinkles or scars or signs of aging are allowed.
 Photographers who follow this school reproduce the same images year after year.
 I do not work in this field.

 Photography by its nature is an objective medium.
 Writers, poets, painters and sculptors can freely invent, but photographers depend on a tangible subject to produce an image in a camera.
 Even when staged and directed a photograph is a recording of a visual event at a specific time and place.
 A photograph is therefore an objective document regardless of the subjective content.
 The mirror to this is that an objective image possesses a subjective content, like the Taoist symbol showing an alternation of opposites.
 This constant dance of opposites is one of the reasons a photographic image can be so powerful.
 The constant reciprocation between subjective and objective reading, each containing the seed of the other, giving a presence, dynamism and engagement unique to photography